EphemeralSpace/docs/src/design/masks.md

 ### Genres

-A **genre** is a high-level category used for distributing masks to players.
+A **genre** is a high-level category used for influencing which masks are given to players.

-Masks within a genre do not necessarily need to directly involve each other, but rather are just suited to creating interesting interactions when both present.
+Every round, a random genre is selected, which weights certain masks higher than others, making them more likely to appear together.

-Assignment of masks is always done through the selection of a few genres, so these roles are more likely to be present together.
+Masks within a genre do not necessarily need to directly involve each other, but rather are just suited to creating interesting interactions when both are present.

 For example, an assassin's mask would likely be in the same genre as a bodyguard mask.
 The two are not strictly reliant on each other (a bodyguard can function without an assassin, and vice versa), but the presence of both simultaneously creates an interesting situation.